bbauska/learn-javascript/README.md

 web, along with HTML and CSS.</p>

 <h3>Variables</h3>
 <p>Variables are containers for storing data values.
-In JavaScript, we declare a variable using the var keyword, followed
+In JavaScript, we declare a variable
-by the name of the variable.
-Let’s look at how we can create a variable.
+using the var keyword, followed by the name of the variable.
+Let’s look at how we can create a variable.</p>
 ```
 var name = "John Doe"
 ```
 <h3>JavaScript Environment</h3>
 Before we start, we need to set up our JavaScript environment.
 While you can write JavaScript in any text editor, you’ll need a web browser to run your scripts.
 Most web browsers have built-in JavaScript engines.
 You can open a JavaScript console in your browser and run JavaScript code directly in the console.
-Basic JavaScript Syntax
+<h3>Basic JavaScript Syntax</h3>
 JavaScript syntax is the set of rules, how JavaScript programs are constructed:
 ```
 var x = 5; // declaring a variable